UGLY BEACH

 MIARD, Rotterdam, 2025

-Ugly Beach is a multimedia work, which, through a sculptural installation and a video projected on it, explores the notion of the “beach” not as a curated paradise, but as a space holding a series of contradictions with regard to discourses on privilege, exclusion, and ecological instability.
+Ugly Beach is a research-based multimedia work which, through a sculptural installation and a projected video, explores the notion of the “beach” not as a curated paradise, but as a space of contradictions regarding privilege, exclusion, and ecological instability.

-Inspired by a disorienting encounter with yellowish sea foam in The Hague, the project questions dominant beach aesthetics shaped by massive tourism, media and exploitation of resources.
-The sea foam, a material present both physically and as a parable becomes a symbol of resistance to postcard-perfect imagery.
-Through its formless, uncanny, almost intoxicated appearance and through its chemical trace in the seas and elsewhere, the sea foam turns into an alternative discourse, a comment on the idealisation, appropriation and abusive extraction of lands, human sources, natural phenomena.
+Inspired by a disorienting encounter with yellowish sea foam in The Hague, the project questions dominant beach aesthetics shaped by massive tourism, media, and resource exploitation.
+The sea foam—both a material presence and a parable—becomes a figure of resistance aligned with Glissant’s notion of opacity, refusing to conform to postcard-perfect imagery or the transparent legibility demanded by tourism industries.
+Through its formless, uncanny, almost intoxicated appearance, and its chemical traces in the seas, the foam offers an alternative discourse: quietly challenging idealisation, appropriation, and the extractive treatment of landscapes, human labour, and natural phenomena.

-The installation uses unstable materials such as agar-agar, foam and seawater to reflect on the constantly changing, untamed properties of foam and the complexity that the beach both as a concept and as a haptic context, carries.
-Projected on translucent curtains the image of the beach comes together with soundscapes and 3D prints, in order to create or transcribe a surreal landscape in which human bodies dissolve into the environment, in the exact same ways that both geopolitical and psychosocial agency dissolves when peripheral lands are abused, occupied or forced into a space that they never were, or they can’t support.
+The installation uses unstable materials such as agar-agar, foam, seawater, and sea foam as a material-parable to reflect the constantly changing, untamed properties and complexity that the beach, as concept and haptic context, carries.
+Projected on translucent curtains, the beach image merges with soundscapes, 3D prints, and a “stimulator of walking” projection satirizing bodies of varying proportions dominating and moving across the landscape, creating a surreal environment where human bodies dissolve into the surroundings just as geopolitical and psychosocial agency vanishes when peripheral lands are abused, occupied, or forced into unsustainable spaces.

-Ugly Beach is a work that, through the slime or irritating aesthetics of seafoam, reclaims ugliness as a lens to confront the hidden, often oppressive or exploitative systems - ecological, social and political - that often reside under the idyllic image of the beach.
+Ugly Beach reclaims ugliness through the slime and irritating aesthetics of sea foam, using it as a lens to confront hidden, often oppressive ecological, social, and political systems beneath the idyllic image of the beach.